Healthy diets

 What do hyenas eat?

 The idea that hyenas are primarily scavengers has become popular, but this is not entirely true.
 Although capable of consuming significant amounts of carrion, hyenas are also capable of hunting, attacking, and killing other animals.
+Their hunting prowess is particularly evident in the spotted hyena, which often employs complex strategies to capture prey.

 In general, hyenas are highly adaptable and opportunistic animals, meaning they adapt their diet to the prey available in their habitat.
 They may hunt or scavenge depending on the situation and are capable of eating and digesting skin, bones, and other animal waste.
+This adaptability allows them to thrive in diverse environments, from savannas to deserts.

 When hunting, the size of the meal often depends on how large the hyena's clan is, since clans work together to take down prey.
 The larger the animal, the more members the clan must have to successfully kill it.
 Hyenas typically hide extra food in water holes, as nothing should be wasted.
 Depending on the species, we can specify a particular prey or food in each species: